2022 SIMRACINGHUB F1 LEAGUE REGULATIONS

 - Forced a driver off the track.

 - Illegitimately prevented a legitimate overtaking maneuver by a driver.

 - Use of the chat during qualifying and/or race without prior authorization from the Race Director.

-24.2 - It shall be at the discretion of the SRH Management to decide if a driver or drivers involved in an incident shall be penalized.
+24.2 - It shall be at the discretion of the SRH Management to decide if a driver involved in an incident shall be penalized.

 24.3 - rFactor 2 or the SRH Management using the input from the Stewards may impose any one of the penalties below on any driver involved in an incident: